poscoict-arvrmr/docs/note/study_materials.md

   1. Create xxx.js file on /app/componetnts folder
     - This file should include all the components you want to draw in the page
-    - Create xxx.css file if needed, and import .css inside .js
+    - Create xxx.css file (if needed), and import xxx.css inside xxx.js
   2. Create xxx.js file on /app/containers folder
     - This file makes xxx as a page
     - Should import app/components/xxx.js